ASAA Artist Members

 Artist Listing Image (xp-a/p devj)

-Long inspired by the works of N.C.
-Wyeth and Maxfield Parrish, Ron studied at the Academy of Art College in San Francisco, specializing in illustration and design.
-He went on to serve as a pilot for American Airlines for 22 years.
-He has always considered himself a full time artist and was never far from an easel and paint brushes.
+Ron, an Artist Fellow of the ASAA, was inspired at a young age by the works of N.C.
+Wyeth and Maxfield Parrish.
+He studied at the Academy of Art College in San Francisco, specializing in illustration and design.
+His love of aviation led to a 32 year career as an airline pilot, retiring from American Airlines in 2000...
+But he always considered himself a full time artist.
 An inveterate people watcher, Ron has been fortunate to be able to observe a large cross section of humanity in his travels, which aided him in developing an artistic style that he characterizes as “narrative/expressive.” ...more

 Artist Listing Image (xp-a/p devj)